top of page

 Education for both boys and girls had significantly worsened by 1997, during the first era of Taliban control.
 When women were barred from working, education was disrupted because the majority of teachers, about 70%, were female.
 Taliban leadership like Qalamuddin believed men would not behave appropriately if they were in contact with women, claiming “recruits would be weakened and subverted by the possibility of sexual opportunities and thus not fight with the same zeal”, hence “the oppression of women became a benchmark for the Taliban’s Islamic radicalism, their aim to ‘cleanse’ society and to keep the morale of their troops high”.
 This allows the Taliban to pretend it is protecting women when in reality they are shackling women to their homes and trying to render them invisible.

-Quality of life for Afghanis, in general, was dismal under the first Taliban occupation.
+Quality of life for Afghans, in general, was dismal under the first Taliban occupation.
 The infant mortality rate was the highest in the world at the time, with 163 deaths for every 1,000 births.
 An astounding 25% of all children died before they turned 5 years old.
-Add to this the severe gender apartheid women and girls were subjected to and their exclusion from the public and education, Afghani citizens felt hopeless and terrified.
-Unsurprisingly, then, many Afghanis became refugees and fled their country to try and provide a better life for their children.
+Add to this the severe gender apartheid women and girls were subjected to and their exclusion from the public and education, Afghan citizens felt hopeless and terrified.
+Unsurprisingly, then, many Afghans became refugees and fled their country to try and provide a better life for their children.

 As discussed in the previous article, the Taliban’s understanding and implementation of Islam and Islamic law is informed by Deobandi, a patriarchal rendering of women as invisible ghosts trapped in their homes.
 It is essential to note that Islam as a religion values and protects women and girls.
 It does not degrade, isolate, and strip women of their rights as the Taliban does.
 The Taliban’s war on women further paints harmful, untrue stereotypes of Arabs as bad people and Islam as inegalitarian and problematic.
 In the next several articles of this series, we will explore the improvements that came with the fall of the Taliban in 2001, aided by the West, and how progress plummeted when the Taliban rose to power again, exactly 20 years later.